-b A review of the 42 fatal accidents during a recent 15 year period to helicopters of less than 5700 kg, reveals that most should not have happened.
-Broadly, they are the result of the following:
+A review of the 42 fatal accidents during the recent 15 year period to helicopters of less than 5700kg, reveals that most should not have happened.
+Broadly, they are the result of the following: 8

-- low flying including wire strikes 8
+- low flving including wire strikes

-- controlled flight into terrain 8
+- controlled flight into terrain

-- loss of control VMC 6
+- loss of control VMC

 - technical failures

-5

 - third party into rotors

-- loss of control IMC/night
+- loss of control IMC/night 4 4

-4

 - collision with ground objects

 - mid-air collision

 - unknown

-c Comprehensive knowledge, careful preparation and frequent flying practice are the best insurance against becoming an accident statistic.
-Avoid a complacent 'it will be all right' attitude.
+Comprehensive knowledge, careful preparation and frequent flying practice are the best insurance against becoming an accident statistic.
+Avoid a complacent 'it will be alright' attitude.